TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 Please note that the `AppEUI` is returned as `join_eui` ({{% tts %}} uses LoRaWAN 1.1 terminology).

-{{< new-in-version "3.17.0">}} If your device does not have a JoinEUI, you can use the default Join EUI of the Join Server.
+If your device does not have a JoinEUI, you can use the default Join EUI of the Join Server.
 To use this, leave the `--join-eui`/`--app-eui` field empty.
 The CLI will contact the Join Server and get its default.

 If your device does not have a DevEUI, set the `--request-dev-eui` flag.
 The CLI will contact the server and fetch a DevEUI.